DeKalb Avenue station (BMT lines): Track layout

-North of the station, the outer and bypass tracks head towards the Manhattan Bridge to Manhattan with a flying junction, where express trains can use either the north side of the bridge via the Chrystie Street Connection to the IND Sixth Avenue Line or the south side of the bridge to the BMT Broadway Line.
+North of the station, the outer and bypass tracks head towards the Manhattan Bridge to Manhattan with a flying junction.
+B and D trains use the north side of the bridge via the Chrystie Street Connection to the IND Sixth Avenue Line.
+N and Q trains use the south side of the bridge to the BMT Broadway Line.
 Trains traveling through this interlocking are frequently delayed, since Brighton and Fourth Avenue trains have to cross over each other to use both the Broadway and Sixth Avenue Lines.
-Local trains continue on the middle tracks north along the BMT Fourth Avenue Line into the Montague Street Tunnel towards the BMT Broadway Line or the BMT Nassau Street Line, the latter of which is unused in revenue service.
+R trains and late night N trains continue on the middle tracks north along the BMT Fourth Avenue Line into the Montague Street Tunnel towards the BMT Broadway Line.

 South of the station, the bypass tracks become the express tracks on the Fourth Avenue Line.
 The four remaining tracks become six tracks at a flying junction.
 Trains headed south on the tunnel local tracks or outer tracks proceed to the BMT Brighton Line or switch from those two tracks and provide the route to the Fourth Avenue Line local tracks.
 In the current service pattern, the tunnel route is not used for Brighton Line trains.
+Also south of this station, there is a bellmouth where the northbound track of the Brighton Line curves northwest onto Fulton Street.
+The bellmouth marks the location where the westbound track of the proposed Ashland Place Connection, which would have connected to the now-demolished BMT Fulton Street El, would have merged with the Brighton Line.
+The eastbound track of the Ashland Place Connection was not built.
+The track would have diverged from the southbound Brighton Line between Ashland Place and St. Felix Street, then curved east under Lafayette Avenue, to avoid an at-grade junction with the Brighton Line.

+The DeKalb Avenue station was also built with provisions for a possible track connection to Nevins Street station.
 The station has a shortened mezzanine because room was needed for a proposed Lafayette Avenue line.
 The subway connection was never built.
 North of this station, near the Manhattan Bridge, there is a provision for a never-built loop back to southern Brooklyn without crossing the Manhattan Bridge into Manhattan.
 Bellmouths for the unbuilt loop are visible from passing trains.
 South of this station, a junction was built at Fulton Street for a never-built branch to run via Lafayette Avenue and Broadway.